mcaceresb/tablefill/docs/getting-started.md

 4. `tablefill` replaces the placeholders with the matrix values.

 The strength of this workflow is its flexibility.
-The user can format their tables however they see fit, without imposing any restrictions on where the values will be filled, as long as they are inside a labeled table.
+The user can format their documents however they see fit, without imposing any restrictions on where the values will be filled, as long as they are inside a labeled environment.
 Optionally, the user can create a file with various mappings to allow multiple Stata matrices to be appended as a single LaTeX table, or different portions of a single matrix to be appended to several tables.
 This is covered in the [XML engine](usage/06xml-engine.md) section.

 Basic Example in LaTeX
 ----------------------